Sunday, July 20, 2025

 • Luke 13:10–17Jesus heals the bent-over woman and confronts the hypocrisy of those who prefer rules over liberation.

-There is a thread that runs from the impossible cruelty of Israelite slaves forced to make bricks in Egypt without straw as a binding agent, to an oppressive slave plantation in Maryland, to the kangaroo court trying Trayvon Martin, to the disrespectful treatment of the Ferguson and the #BlackLivesMatter protesters.
+There is a thread that runs from the impossible cruelty of Israelite slaves forced to make bricks in Egypt without straw as a binding agent, to an oppressive slave plantation in Maryland, to the kangaroo court trying Trayvon Martin, to the more recent, disrespectful treatment of Ferguson and #BlackLivesMatter protesters.

 That thread is one of the circumstances that need God’s liberating attention.
 Where both God and some of God's faithful see troubles that many refuse to look at.